espressomd/espresso/doc/sphinx/electrostatics.rst

 -----------------------

 Espresso can use the electrostatics methods from the SCAFACOS *Scalable fast Coulomb solvers* library.
-The specific methods available depend on the compile-time options of the library, and can be queried using :meth:`espressomd.scafacos.ScafacosConnector.available_methods`
+The specific methods available depend on the compile-time options of the library, and can be queried using :meth:`espressomd.scafacos.available_methods`

 To use SCAFACOS, create an instance of :class:`espressomd.electrostatics.Scafacos` and add it to the list of active actors.
 Three parameters have to be specified: